 Do you have neck and shoulder pain in addition to pain in your temporomandibular joint?
 A recent study in the Clinical Journal of Pain (Vol. 28, 2012, pgs 55-64) offers a possible explanation for this condition.
 In this study, muscle activity was analyz

-HELP Committee to Examine Ways to Tackle Epidemic of Chronic Pain, Builds on Landmark 2011 Institute of Medicine Study (Washington, D.C.
-February 2, 2012) The Chronic Pain Research Alliance (CPRA) today hailed the U.S. Senate’s announcem
+HELP Committee to Examine Ways to Tackle Epidemic of Chronic Pain, Builds on Landmark 2011 Institute of Medicine Study The Chronic Pain Research Alliance (CPRA) today hailed the U.S. Senate's announcement that on February 14, 2012, it will hold a hearing to examine the issue of chronic pain, a growing health epidemic that affects 116 million Americans...

 A clinical study on TMJ disorders is being conducted in the Dallas, Texas area.
 The purpose of the study is to evaluate whether early non-surgical treatment techniques such as biofeedback, stress management and self management coping skills training, r